Spinal Disc Problems Treatment in Cork

 Here are some examples of symptoms typically associated with spinal disc problems such as bulging disc, slipped disc and degenerative disc disease:

 If you’re suffering from any of these symptoms, we can help!
-Just fill in the form below to request a chiropractic consultation with us at Endsleigh Lodge, Douglas Road, Cork City.
+Just fill in the form below to request a Chiropractic Consultation in Cork City.

 Slipped Disc Treatment in Cork